Negotiation & Dispute Resolution Program

 Washington University School of Law is a long-standing leader in negotiation and dispute resolution education.
 At Washington University, we believe that lawyers must be versed in negotiation, problem-solving, collaboration, and creative dispute resolution to practice successfully in today’s world.

-Washington University’s innovative Negotiation & Dispute Resolution Program is coordinated by Karen Tokarz, Charles Nagel Professor of Public Interest Law and Public Service and director of the Negotiation & Dispute Resolution Program.
+Washington University’s innovative Negotiation & Dispute Resolution Program (NDR) is coordinated by Karen Tokarz, Charles Nagel Professor of Public Interest Law and Public Service, director of the Divil RIghts & Community Justice Clinic and director of the Negotiation & Dispute Resolution Program.
 Tokarz is an expert in dispute resolution and clinical education, and highly respected civil rights mediator, who regularly teaches Negotiation, Mediation, the Civil Rights & Community Justice Clinic, and the International Justice & Conflict Resolution semester externship.

 - Professor Rebecca Hollander-Blumoff

-In addition to Tokarz, the faculty includes Professor Rebecca Hollander-Blumoff, a nationally recognized scholar on procedural justice and law and psychology in the context of dispute resolution, who teaches Negotiation, Advanced Negotiation, and Law & Psychology; Professor Ann Shields, a former civil litigator, who teaches Negotiation and coordinates the Pretrial Practice & Settlement course; and other full-time and part-time faculty members with expertise in negotiation, arbitration, mediation, business, economics, game theory, and international human rights. [view Faculty]
+In addition to Tokarz, the NDR faculty includes Professor Rebecca Hollander-Blumoff, nationally recognized scholar on procedural justice and law and psychology in the context of dispute resolution, who teaches Negotiation, Advanced Negotiation Seminar, and Law & Psychology.
+The NDR faculty also includes Professor Ann Shields, a former civil litigator, who teaches Negotiation and coordinates, the Pretrial Practice & Settlement course; Professor Peter Joy, criminal litgation specialist, who teaches Trial Practice and Procedure; Professor Leila Sadat, international law expert, who teaches intrnational human rights; Professor Scott Baker, widely respected law and economics expert, who teaches Game Theory and the Law Seminar; and other full-time and part-time faculty members with expertise in negotiation, arbitration, mediation, business, economics, and international dispute resolution. [view Faculty]

 Washington University provides an introductory Negotiation course for all first-year law students—one of the few law schools in the country to provide this opportunity.
 This required intersession course, taught by full-time faculty, introduces first-year students to negotiation theory and practice professional identity, judgment, and ethics.